 In blue: destruction waves prior to 1948 and the establishment of the Stat of Israel

 In red: destructions during the Nakba (1948)

-In green: destructions since 1967 that also continues into the future (since are also mapped Palestinian localities under threat of destruction).
+In green: destructions since 1967 that also continue into the future (since Palestinian localities under threat of destruction are also mapped).

-This is illustrative of the continuity of destruction from the early days of Zionism, bound to continue if there is not power to stop it.
+This is illustrative of the continuity of destruction from the early days of Zionism, which is bound to continue if there is not power to stop it.

-The tables on its back include the names of all destroyed localities and their coordinates based on different categories.
+The tables on the back of the map include the names of all destroyed localities and their coordinates based on different categories.

-The localities in blue have been destroyed prior to Israeli statehood.
+The localities in blue were destroyed prior to Israeli statehood.

-Few (in Ramle and Lydda for example) had been established prior to Zionism, but most were part of the Zionist settlement project.
-Some of the Palestinian localities have existed for centuries prior to being depopulated, whereas the Jewish localities have only existed for several years.
+A few (in Ramle and Lydda for example) had been established prior to Zionism, but most were part of the Zionist settlement project.
+Some of the Palestinian localities had existed for centuries prior to being depopulated, whereas the Jewish localities had only existed for several years.
 Note that this is the only period when Palestinian violence motivated by opposition to Zionism led to the destruction of entire Jewish localities.

 Destructions during the Nakba (1948)

 The localities marked in red are those destroyed in 1948 - the peak of destruction.
 Note that in fact, Israel went on to destroy Palestinian towns and villages in the Nakba until 1952, but it is customary to subsume those years under 1948.
 Accordingly, it is accurate to state that 1948 is the Year Zero of the creation of two separate peoples in the country: the defeated, disinherited and refugee Palestinians and the Jewish Israelis who had become masters of the land and have since been maintaining and expanding the destruction project.